 Still, I love to cook with fresh herbs.
 I love the fresh, zesty smell that wafts up them when you wash them and when you chop them.
-I love the brightness they bring to the food I’m cooking and the vibrant colour they provide as garnish.
-And, of course, I love the vivid pop of flavour they bring to food.
+I love the brightness they bring to the food I’m cooking and the vibrant color they provide as garnish.
+And, of course, I love the vivid pop of flavor they bring to food.

 Yes, they are more expensive than dried herbs.
 But they can still be affordable.
 Here’s how: